Every small business owner knows just how important a timely, paid invoice is for their bottom line.

 One of the biggest issues standing in the way of success for small businesses is cash flow.
 Cash flow can be held up when your customers don’t pay their invoices on time.
 And while you can’t always guarantee a client will pay early, you can avoid any invoicing mistakes that will definitely cause a late payment.

-Seamless invoicing, especially for new businesses, can be the difference the between smooth business operations and having to resort to expensive loans, maxing out credit cards, and other sub-optimal financing options that make it easy for you to fall into increasing debt.
+Seamless small business invoicing, especially for new businesses, can be the difference the between smooth business operations and having to resort to expensive loans, maxing out credit cards, and other sub-optimal financing options that make it easy for you to fall into increasing debt.

 1. Waiting to send an invoice